cfengine/documentation/README.md

 1. Installation
 -
+This instalation was tested on ubuntu 10.04 with vagrant and ruby 1.9.3.
+Make sure your machine has everything according to jekyll requirements: https://github.com/mojombo/jekyll.
++ you need git installed to checkout documentation.

+Clean setup
+--
 1. execute setup.sh script from _setup folder
 2. do steps described in file step2.txt

 2. Use
 -